-Golfers can expect to play a round of golf for up to 4 hours, so it is important to eat a nutritious meal before starting and maintain their energy levels throughout their performance.
+Golfers can expect to play a round of golf for up to 4 hours.
+Eating a nutritious meal before starting and maintaining their energy levels throughout their performance is important.
 Can you devise a food and drinks package that a golfer would need to consume in the following situations?

-- · Before starting their round
+- Before starting their round

-- · During their round
+- During their round

 - On completion of their round